How do I know if a charity shop/collection/clothing bank is genuine?

 If they are not members of the ICSA then ask if the shop is run directly by the charity and if they are registered with the Charities Regulator.

 If they are making a donation to a charity out of the profits of the shop, then they are not a genuine charity shop as defined under the Charities Act 2009.
-Sometimes a cheque is displayed in the window showing which charity the shop is supporting.
+Sometimes a letter is displayed in the window from a charity thanking the shop for a donation.

 5 ways to check if a